 Preventing new HIV infections remains a priority.
 Condoms will be distributed through clinics, libraries, community facilities and all Council offices as well as at outreach events, together with appropriate educational material on HIV prevention.
 Female condoms will be available at all clinics.
 The City will continue to participate in the Prevention of Mother to Child Transmission Programme (PMTCT) through the follow up of mothers and babies at City clinics, including promoting breast feeding in HIV positive mothers on ART or the provision of free milk formula in appropriate situations.
 The management of sexually transmitted infections will be a focus, including the offering of HIV testing to STI clients, as STIs are a driver of HIV infection.
 Clients will be referred for medical male circumcision.
 Prevention efforts in communities will be strengthened through clinic outreach activities.
-Sub-Districts will organise a community outreach for the 'GET TESTED' campaign at least once per quarter.
+Sub-districts will organise a community outreach, including HIV testing as one of a number of health promotion interventions, at least once per quarter.

-Indicator/Targets for 2013/2014
+Indicator/Targets for 2014/2015

-- □ Number of condoms per male >15 yrs distributed per annum: 60 - □ Number of clients tested for HIV in a year: ≥600 000 (about 21% of adult population) - □ PMTCT: transmission rate: ≤1.7%
+- □ Number of condoms per male >15 yrs distributed per annum: 60 - □ Number of clients tested for HIV in a year: ≥700 153 (about 24% of adult population) - □ PMTCT: transmission rate: ≤1.7%